ibm-functions/runtime-swift/README.md

 ```
   As you can see this example adds `SwiftyRequest` dependencies.

-  Notice that now with the new `swift:4` runtime is no longer required to include the packages `CCurl`, `Kitura-net` or `SwiftyJSON` in your own `Package.swift`.
+  Notice that now with swift:4.0 is no longer required to include `CCurl`, `Kitura-net` and `SwiftyJSON` in your own `Package.swift`.
-  You are free now to use no dependencies at all, or add the combination that you want with the versions you want.
+  You are free now to use no dependencies, or add the combination that you want with the versions you want.

 - Copy Package.swift to spm-build directory
   ```